mylonasc/mylonasc.github.io/_posts/2019-02-09-reverseeng.md

 ### Sensing with audio input

-An ultra simple way to record a 44khz electrical signal is simply using the microphone input of your PC.
+An simple way to record a 44khz electrical signal is simply using the microphone input of your PC.
 Even if you have a single jack (no dedicated mic input) you can still record audio with a male-male AUX audio cable.
 Here is the trick:

 ![jack with mic and jack without mic](/img/jacks.jpg)